-David and Lisa Grainge are a team, ministering together to revitalize this 124-year-old church that serves several ethnic congregations in South Philadelphia.
+David and Lisa Grainge are a team, ministering together to revitalize this 125+ year old church that serves several ethnic congregations in South Philadelphia.
 David has been pastoring at SACC since 2013 and became lead pastor in 2016.

 They share a love for refugees and hope to see the current English-speaking congregation revived and enlarged.
-David has a passion for preaching and enjoys teaching the Bible to small groups in the Discover Bible Study (DBS) format.
+David has a passion for preaching the Good News of Christ and enjoys teaching the Bible to small groups, especially in the Discover Bible Study (DBS) format.
+Lisa, who is equipped in biblical trauma healing, has led healing groups for our refugees from Central Africa and the neighborhood.
 David and Lisa also serve the needs of the neighborhood through the church’s food pantry.
-They teach English as a Second Language (ESL), and Lisa coordinates the church’s Refugee Access Center (RAC@SACC) ministry, along with leading trauma-healing Bible studies.

 This is David and Lisa’s second go around in Philly.
 They were part of the urban missionary team that founded Cornerstone Community Church in the Kensington section of the city in the early 90s.